 Damage to the mitochondrial genome is implicated due to the following observations:

-- Absence of histone protective layer around mitochondrial DNA
+- The absence of histone protective layer around mitochondrial DNA

 - Limited repair mechanisms in mitochondrial DNA

 - Location of the mitochondrial genome in the inner mitochondrial membrane which is near the respiratory chain and, thus, paradoxically near to the location of origin of free radicals which can easily harm the genome.